SAP-samples/partner-reference-application/Tutorials/51-Multi-Tenancy-Features-Tenant-Key-User-Flexibility.md

 Make sure you've completed the steps described in chapter [Provision Your Multi-Tenant Application to Consumer Subaccounts](./25-Multi-Tenancy-Provisioning.md), including the SAP Build Work Zone setup.

 ## Configure the SAP Build Work Zone Site
-To enable key user adaptation in SAP Build Work Zone, follow these steps:
+Ensure that the key user adaptation is enabled in the SAP Build Work Zone site by following these steps:

 1. Open the SAP BTP cockpit of the consumer.
 2. Navigate to the *Instances and Subscriptions* view.